 NOTE: The UE can only send event report when the UE is inside of event report allowed area.

-The event report allowed area can also be used differently if an area usage indication is provided together with the power saving area by the UE.
-A reporting indication that is determined by GMLC based on the area usage indication means when the UE detects the triggered or periodic event happens, if it is outside the event report allowed area, the UE is allowed to generate and send the event report to network to reduce UE power consumption.
+The event report allowed area can also be used differently if an area usage indication is provided together with the event report expected area by the UE.
+A reporting indication will be determined by GMLC based on the area usage indication.
+With the received event report allowed area and reporting indication, UE will further determine how to send the event, e.g. if the reporting indication indicates to report when UE is outside the event report allowed area, when the UE detects the triggered or periodic event happens, and the UE is outside the event report allowed area, the UE is allowed to generate and send the event report to network to reduce UE power consumption.